 This goes for most stores that offer online deals!
 Thanksgiving is actually the best day to shop online.

 Here’s what to expect for online Black Friday deals this year from specific retailers.
-Stores that haven’t yet announced their plans are listed with what they did last year and (2019) after it.
+Stores that haven’t yet announced their plans are listed with what they did last year.

-4. Be ready to shop as soon as Black Friday sales online starts.
+4. Be ready to shop as soon as Black Friday sales online start.

 In-store shoppers only have to compete with locals for deals.
 However, when you shop online, you’re competing on a nationwide level.